 12. Do you know what is the scrum of scrums?

+This is one of the most important Agile interview questions.
 The term “Scrum of Scrums” is used when there are multiple teams involved in a project.
 It refers to the scaling of the daily Scrum meeting.
 In this scenario, each team is responsible for conducting and leading its separate scrum meeting.
 However, to maintain coordination and communication among all the different teams, a separate meeting must be conducted wherein all the teams participate.
 This is known as the “Scrum of Scrums.”

 In this meeting, one team leader from every team (known as the “ambassador”), will represent their team.
 The main idea behind this is to encourage Agile teams to collaborate and coordinate their work with each other.